Mutual Broadcasting System: From 3M to Amway

-Another change in July 1974 was more subtle—Mutual began using two-toned "Mutualert" network cue tones at the beginning and end of newscasts, programs, between commercials and during network identification breaks.
-Referred to as "bee-doops", these cue tones would be used by Mutual for the rest of its existence.
+In July 1974, Mutual introduced the distinctive two-toned "Mutualert" network cue tones heard at the beginning and end of newscasts and programs, between commercials and during network identification breaks.
+For the rest of its existence, Mutual would use these cue tones, dubbed "bee-doops" by listeners.
 The youth-oriented Mutual Progressive News was launched for Top 40 and country outlets and was also made available for non-commercial educational stations in markets without an existing Mutual affiliate.
 Little later oversaw the 1978 launch of the Mutual Southwest Network, a regional "mininetwork" that handled distribution for the Dallas Cowboys Radio Network and featured Southwest Conference football games.
 In 1976, 49 percent of MBN ownership was sold to the Sheridan Broadcasting Corporation followed by the remaining 51 percent in 1979, at which point MBN was renamed the Sheridan Broadcasting Network and later merged into National Black Network to create American Urban Radio Networks.

-While Mutual Broadcasting Corp. was initially a group controlled by Fraim and Berry, investor Benjamin D. Gilbert and his wife quietly bought out their stakes and that of the other investors, becoming the principal owners.
+Fraim and Berry initially had control over Mutual Broadcasting Corp., but investor Benjamin D. Gilbert and his wife quietly bought out their stakes as well as those of the other investors, becoming the group's principal owners.
 The Gilberts would attract unwanted attention for themselves over one particular program.
 In 1974, the Liberty Lobby, a think tank and lobby group that espoused far-right views and antisemitism, purchased airtime for a daily five-minute show, This Is Liberty Lobby, which also offered the organization's "America First" pamphlet at the end of every episode.
 While not directly from Mutual, it was made available to the network's over 600 stations, with 126 carrying it by July.
 The Anti-Defamation League alleged the Mutual connection came as the Gilberts personally contributed thousands of dollars to the Liberty Lobby since 1966.
 After refusing to transmit two specific episodes in November, Mutual cancelled the Liberty Lobby contract at year's end.